 Just outside the Link Museum, you should take some time to wander down the Railwalk, a half-mile path that connects the passenger station to the Virginia Museum of Transportation.
 During its heyday, the N&W Railway designed and built some of the world's most advanced steam locomotives in Roanoke, including the “Spirit of Roanoke,” a sleek J611 Steam Passenger Locomotive built in 1950.

-The J611, with a classic bullet nose and Art Deco curves, could reach speeds up to 100 miles per hour.
+The J611, with a classic bullet-nose and Art Deco curves, could reach speeds up to 100 miles per hour.
 After a long restoration, she returned home to Roanoke under her own steam in early 2015 and now sits proudly in the museum.
 More than 50 exhibits detail Roanoke's railway heritage along with other transportation from buses and boats to airplanes.

 Southern hospitality rules at The Hotel Roanoke & Conference Center, a Tudor-style hotel originally built in 1882 by the railroad, which operated it for more than a hundred years.

 The hotel closed in 1989, but went through a renovation and reopened in 1995.
 The glories of the past have been beautifully preserved from the antiques and Florentine marble floors in the lobby to the Czech-made chandeliers.
 The AAA Four-Diamond hotel is now part of Hilton's Curio Collection.
 I thoroughly enjoyed my stay at The Hotel Roanoke, with a blend of history but all of today's modern touches.
 I enjoyed the enclosed bridge that lets you walk from the hotel into downtown without worrying about traffic.
-Be sure to check here for the latest and best rates on staying at The Hotel Roanoke.

 Be sure you take a peek inside the famed Regency Room, which has been serving luxurious meals for 75 years.
 It's an ideal spot for an evening to remember and is the Blue Ridge area's only AAA Four-Diamond restaurant.
 You'll enjoy French-inspired Southern dishes.
 Be sure to order the crab cakes.
 You won't find them this good anywhere else.
 For a day of eating, the Sunday Brunch Buffet is unforgettable.
 It ranks as one of the top 100 brunches in the country.
 When you see the spread, you'll completely understand.
 But make reservations.
 It fills up quickly each week.